rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ```
    mean(CUST_INSUR_LTV$N_OF_DEPENDENTS)
+   mean(CUST_INSUR_LTV$LTV)
   ```

-Your result should be: 2.068
+Your result should be: 2.068 for the number of dependents.
+Knowing the actual mean (average) LTV for the dataset will be useful later for reference purposes.

 14. Statistical exploration: Check MODE (i.e., the most frequently occurring observation for an attribute)